mth47/espclock/README.md

 2. The first start and every subsequent start where no WLAN connection can be established, the clock will start its own Access Point presenting the configuration page.
 	If need be, the configuration Access Point can be triggered at any time via the clock's webserver plus a hardware reset.
+3. Two features missing for the Release of v1.0.
+	1. night color selection
+	2. buttons for pre-defined colors